Summertime Site Safety

 9. cramps

-If anyone suffers any of these symptoms, require a rest and water break to evaluate the remainder of the crew.
-Plenty of water before workers become thirsty keys prevention.
+If anyone shows these symptoms, require a rest and water break and evaluate the remainder of the crew.
+Plenty of water before workers become thirsty is key to prevention.

-Be especially cautious when pouring concrete, particularly slabs, in the heat.
-Concrete sets as an exothermic reaction, that is: heat producing.
+Be especially cautious when pouring concrete, particularly slabs, in hot weather.
+Concrete sets through an exothermic reaction, producing additional heat at the work surface.

-The light colored concrete reflects sunlight up combined with the heat generated from the setting concrete creates a very hot work environment on mild days.
+Light-colored concrete reflects sunlight upward; combined with heat from the setting concrete, it creates a very hot work environment even on mild days.

-A setting slab is very hot to the touch when air temperatures exceed eighty degrees.
+A setting slab can be very hot to the touch when air temperatures exceed eighty degrees.

-Obviously, asphalt work is excruciatingly hot in the summer.
-Require workers to drink water.
-Check your air conditioners in the dump trucks which will haul hot asphalt.
-When that cab has no means of cooling down, the three hundred degree asphalt and hot sun can bake the driver.
+Asphalt work is extremely hot in summer.
+Require workers to drink water and check the air conditioners in dump trucks that haul hot asphalt; without cooling, three-hundred-degree asphalt and direct sun can dangerously overheat the driver.

-Assure shade on site for lunch breaks or mid-morning break.
-Natural trees are best, but a lean-to will do.
-Insist employees use the shade to rest and drink plenty of water.
+Assure shade on site for lunch breaks or mid-morning breaks.
+Natural trees are best, but a lean-to or temporary canopy works; insist employees use the shade to rest and drink plenty of water.

-A good test of proper hydration on the jobsite is the need to urinate every three hours.
-Workers should drink that much water.
-It's a difficult task, but that should be the goal.
-If an employee has some symptoms of heat illness, they should rehydrate at home for a day.
-These are very dangerous illnesses.
+A practical hydration check on the jobsite is the need to urinate every three hours—workers should aim to drink enough water to meet that goal.
+If an employee has symptoms of heat illness, they should rest and rehydrate; seek medical attention if symptoms are severe or do not improve.

 Need insurance for You, Your Family or Your Business?